 - Initiating

 - Developing/changing

 - Maintaining

+- Ending

-Ending Unit aim (s) This unit covers the knowledge and understanding required to enable effective communication and building relationships in mental health settings.
+Unit aim (s) This unit covers the knowledge and understanding required to enable effective communication and building relationships in mental health settings.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
-Details of the relationship of the unit and relevant national occupational standards N/A
+Details of the relationship of the unit and relevant National Occupational Standards N/A

+Title: M/616/5278 Carry out blood collection

+from fixed or central lines

+Level: 3

+Credit Value: 4

+GLH: 30

-Title: M/616/E279 Carmy out blood collection ride.
-M/616/5278 Carry out blood collection from fixed or central lines Level: 3 Credit Value: 4 GLH: 30 түт: 40 Learning Outcomes Assessment Criteria The learner will: The learner can: Understand current legislation, national guidelines, policies, protocols and good practice which impact on own role Summarise the current legislation, national guidelines, policies, protocols and good practice guidelines for collecting blood from fixed or central lines Explain the importance of applying standard precautions to the preparation of materials and equipment and identify the potential consequences of poor practice Understand the procedures involved in the collection of arterial blood 2.1 Explain the types and categories of risks which may be involved when carrying out blood collection and the action to take if these occur 2.2 Describe the different types of fixed or central line blood collection systems and equipment and explain the situations in which they may be used Explain the importance of disposing of used equipment and clinical waste from collection of blood from fixed or central lines in line with local policy and protocol 3.
-Be able to prepare to carry out blood collection 3.1 Confirm the individual's identity and gain valid consent3.2 Prepare the individual and environment to support privacy and dignity 3.3 Support the individual to be in the correct position for the collection of blood
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand current legislation, national guidelines, policies, protocols and good practice which impact on own role 1.1 Summarise the current legislation, national guidelines, policies, protocols and good practice guidelines for collecting blood from fixed or central lines 1.2 Explain the importance of applying standard precautions to the preparation of materials and equipment and identify the potential consequences of poor practice

+Understand the procedures involved in the collection of arterial blood 2.1 Explain the types and categories of risks which may be involved when carrying out blood collection and the action to take if these occur 2.2 Describe the different types of fixed or central line blood collection systems and equipment and explain the situations in which they may be used 2.3 Explain the importance of disposing of used equipment and clinical waste from collection of blood from fixed or central lines in line with local policy and protocol

+3. Be able to prepare to carry out blood collection 3.1 Confirm the individual's identity and gain valid consent 3.2 Prepare the individual and environment to support privacy and dignity 3.3 Support the individual to be in the correct position for the collection of blood 3.4 Communicate accurate information in a way that is sensitive to the personal beliefs and preferences of the individual

-3.5 individual Apply standard precautions for infection control 3.6 Apply health and safety measures relevant to the procedure and environment 4.
-Be able to carry out blood collection procedures 4.1 Control the blood flow throughout the collection procedure in line with local policy and protocol 4.2 Attach the blood collection equipment to the blood collection site in the fixed or central line 4.3 Collect the blood sample in sufficient volume into a sterile container in accordance with local policy and protocol 4.4 Follow local protocols when unable to collect the required sample of blood 4.5 Flush the line with sterile solution to maintain patency on completion of the blood collection 4.6 Support the individual to dress once the procedure has been completed 5.
+3.5 Apply standard precautions for infection control 3.6 Apply health and safety measures relevant to the procedure and environment Be able to carry out blood collection procedures 4.1 Control the blood flow throughout the collection procedure in line with local policy and protocol 4.2 Attach the blood collection equipment to the blood collection site in the fixed or central line 4.3 Collect the blood sample in sufficient volume into a sterile container in accordance with local policy and protocol 4.4 Follow local protocols when unable to collect the required sample of blood 4.5 Flush the line with sterile solution to maintain patency on completion of the blood collection 4.6 Support the individual to dress once the procedure has been completed 5.
 Be able to record, report and forward on blood samples 5.1 Label the blood sample according to local protocol 5.2 Request analysis of the blood sample in line with local policy and protocol 5.3 Document blood collection procedure in accordance with local policy and protocol 6.
-Be able to monitor and report on blood collection 6.1 Monitor the individual and report any condition or behaviour which may signify adverse reactions to the procedure and take action in accordance with local policy and protocol 6.2 Seek immediate assistance when remedial action is required and is beyond own scope of practice
+Be able to monitor and report on blood collection 6.1 Monitor the individual and report any condition or behaviour which may signify adverse reactions to the procedure and take action in accordance with local policy and protocol 6.2 Seek immediate assistance when remedial action is required and is beyond own scope of practice Additional information about this unit I